Trading & Investing Quotes

 Unique Trading & Investing Quotes

-These quotes, while not originally about trading and investing, offer valuable insights into the mindset and strategies required for success in these fields.
+These quotes, while not originally about trading and investing, offer insights into the mindset and strategies required for success in these fields.

 Let’s explore what each quote means when applied to the context of trading and investing: